-'''

-esmvaltool.diag_scripts.ocean.diagnostic_tools.decadal_average(cube) Calculate the decadal_average.

-'''

-''' Parameters cube (iris.cube.Cube) - The input cube Returns Return type iris.cube esmvaltool.diag_scripts.ocean.diagnostic_tools.folder(name) Make a directory out of a string or list or strings.
-Take a string or a list of strings, convert it to a directory style, then make the folder and the string.
-Returns folder string and final character is always os.sep. ('/') Parameters name (list or string) - A list of nested directories, or a path to a directory.
-Returns Returns a string of a full (potentially new) path of the directory.
-Return type str esmvaltool.diag_scripts.ocean.diagnostic_tools.get_array_range(arrays) Determinue the minimum and maximum values of a list of arrays..
+esmvaltool.diag_scripts.ocean.diagnostic_tools.get_array_range(arrays)

+Determinue the minimum and maximum values of a list of arrays..

 Parameters arrays (list of numpy.array) - A list of numpy.array.

 Returns A list of two values, the overall minumum and maximum values of the list of cubes.

-Return type list esmvaltool.diag_scripts.ocean.diagnostic_tools.get_colour_from_cmap(number, total. cmap='jet') Get a colour number of total from a cmap.
+esmvaltool.diag_scripts.ocean.diagnostic_tools.get_colour_from_cmap(number, total, cmap='jet') Get a colour number of total from a cmap.

 This function is used when several lines are created evenly along a colour map.

-Parameters • number (int, float) - The • total (int) - • cmap (string, plt.cm) - A colour map, either by name (string) or from matplotlib esmvaltool.diag_scripts.ocean.diagnostic_tools.get_cube_range(cubes) Determinue the minimum and maximum values of a list of cubes.
+- number (int, float) The

+- total (int) -

+- cmap (string, plt.cm) A colour map, either by name (string) or from matplotlib

+$\verb|esmvaltool.diag_scripts.ocean.diagnostic_tools.get_cube_range| (cubes)$

+Determinue the minimum and maximum values of a list of cubes.

 Parameters cubes (list of iris.cube.Cube) - A list of cubes.

 Returns A list of two values: the overall minumum and maximum values of the list of cubes.

+${\tt esmvaltool.diag_scripts.ocean.diagnostic_tools.} \textbf{get_cube_range_diff} (\textit{cubes})$

-Return type list esmvaltool.diag_scripts.ocean.diagnostic_tools.get_cube_range_diff(cubes) Determinue the largest deviation from zero in an list of cubes.
+Determinue the largest deviation from zero in an list of cubes.

 Parameters cubes (list of iris.cube.Cube) - A list of cubes.

 Returns A list of two values: the maximum deviation from zero and its opposite.

-Return type list esmvaltool.diag_scripts.ocean.diagnostic_tools.get_decade(coord, value) Determine the decade. '''
+Determine the decade.

-Called by iris.coord_categorisation.add_categorised_coord.
+Called by iris.coord categorisation.add categorised coord.